tscilipoti/flux-angular2/README.md

 deliver your code to the client which is not shown in the examples.

 #### Reducer
-The first to do is define a reducer for my application.
+The first thing to do is define a reducer for my application.
 For this example the reducer is simply going to save and retrieve data from memory but normally there would be some kind of communication with a backend service.
 Below is code that I've put in a file named `questionReducer.js`:
 ```JavaScript